Generic Name: paclitaxel protein-bound (PAK li TAX el PRO teen-bound)

 What should I discuss with my healthcare provider before receiving paclitaxel protein-bound?

-You should not receive paclitaxel protein-bound if you are allergic to it, or if you have a low white blood cell count.
+You should not receive paclitaxel protein-bound if you are allergic to it, or if you have:

 To make sure paclitaxel protein-bound is safe for you, tell your doctor if you have: